• United Nations Commemoration of World Torture Day 22 June 2018

 Tree of Life

-• Facilitated over 1815 three-day Trauma Healing and Empowerment Workshops for over 15,500 victims of trauma and distress
+• Facilitated over 2,000 Trauma Healing & Empowerment workshops for over 19,500 trauma survivors

-• Worked with youth since 2014, to create communities of peace in innovative ways, including livelihoods development and entrepreneurial mindset training
+• Worked with youth since 2014, reaching over 11,000 young people with effective youth programming, livelihoods development and entrepreneurial mindset training

-• Developed Training modules in: Psychosocial Awareness and Coping Skills (PACS); Psychosocial First Aid (PFA); Trauma Informed Care (TIC) Practices; Self-care (SC); Covid-19, and Bereavement and Loss psychosocial support
+• Developed Training modules in: Psychosocial Awareness and Coping Skills (PACS); Psychosocial First Aid (PFA); Trauma Informed Care (TIC) Practices; Self-Care (SC); Covid-19, and Bereavement and Loss support; Training in Mentorship Skills for Mental Health

 REPORTS AVAILABLE